blyxxyz/lexopt/README.md

 I couldn't find an existing library that fit all those requirements.

 This library may also be useful if a lot of control is desired, like when the exact argument order matters or not all options are known ahead of time.
+It could be considered more of a tokenizer than a parser.

 ## Why not?
 This library may not be worth using if: